simonescaccia/IoTProject/Evaluation.md

 ### Water leak detection Algorithm:

-1. Test progration phase:
+1. Test propagation phase: Close all the solenoid valves

 + One message from the CHIEF to the FORK childs
 + One message from the FORK to the FORK childs
 + One message from the FORK to the BRANCH childs

-2. Detection phase:
+2. Detection phase: Check if the FORK recognize a water flow

 + One message from the BRACH to the FORK parent
 + One message from the FORK to the FORK parent
 + One message from the FORK to the CHIEF parent

-3. Continue working phase:
+3. Continue working phase: Test ended, continue working as usual

 + One message from the CHIEF to the FORK childs
 + One message from the FORK to the FORK childs